6 Postage Pointers for Wedding Invitations

 Leave yourself enough time to address and stuff all those envelopes.
 Your planner can handle this task for you, or your stationer may do it for an extra fee.
-But if you (and the lucky friends you've recruited) are doing the job, here are a few guidelines:
+But if you (and maybe your generous wedding party) are doing the job, here are a few guidelines:

 - The invite goes on the bottom, then stack your enclosures on top in order of largest to smallest (the smallest goes on the very top of the pile).